 The Foundation provides opportunities for you to receive timely assistance face-to-face, through the telephone, or over the Internet.
 The Foundation delivers “one stop shopping” with such services, as mediation, counseling, and support to begin to address a diversity of factors that range from mental health to social issues.
-Supportive services that are also provided by the Foundation include those linked to Commissioner for Oaths, conflict management, employee and family assistance, legal and qualitative research, rehabilitation, therapies: individual, couple and family, and tutoring.
+Supportive services that are also provided by the Foundation include those linked to gambling reduction or prevention, conflict management, employee and family assistance, legal and qualitative research, rehabilitation, therapies: individual, couple and family, and tutoring.

 The Foundation offers a diverse set of service options that can be beneficial to assist you before your life problems reach damaging, or life threatening proportions.
 The Foundation provides you with: